mamoore1440/personal-site/src/content/model/HMT-Sticky-Notes.md

 Fold all: ctrl K, ctrl 0
 Unfold all: ctrl K, ctrl J

+### Inflation In Gold Standard Vs. Fiat
+If the inflation is higher than the rate in the gold standard people will rush to hold gold.
+But if the debt is too high then you can not raise rates without creating unemployment.
+Because of this you either have to default or use Fiat.

+In Fiat you can the rate as much as you want because the rush to safety is Fiat itself (gov debt, this is a bet that state will hold power).
+  There are good investment opportunities like stocks but the actual safe hold is always ASV.
+ASV is liquidity.

+In both systems you do not have to worry about lowering the rate too far.
+That is a problem that arises later.
+Lowering the rate is always a boom rush initially.

 ### SPLIT SUPPLY?
 * Land
 * Natural Resources